thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-rpc-basic-section.md

-In order to add new RPC method, use the following steps:
+In order to add new RPC method, follow these steps:

 {% assign socketRPCBasic = '
     ===